Nyxox-debug/house-price-prediction/README.md

 # House Price Prediction

-A beginner-friendly ML project to predict house prices using Linear Regression.
+A beginner-friendly ML project to predict house prices using Linear Regression, with a Flask web app for online predictions.

 ## Description

 This project uses the California Housing dataset to train a Linear Regression model, predicting house values based on features like median income and house age.
-It includes functionality to predict prices for new houses using a saved model.
+It includes a web interface (Flask) for users to input values and get predictions.
 The code is modular, with separate files for data loading, model training, visualization, and prediction.

 ## Requirements